★ A Retirement City Profile

 Walkable · Urban · Lake-flanked

-Capitol Square, State Street pedestrian mall, condos and apartments overlooking either Mendota or Monona.
-The walkable-urban core where the farmers' market, Overture Center, library, and lake paths are all on foot.
+Capitol Square, the State Street pedestrian mall, condos overlooking either Mendota or Monona, the walkable-urban core where the farmers' market, Overture Center, library, and lake paths are all on foot.
+Just east along the isthmus, Tenney-Lapham offers the same walkability in a quieter, historic-home setting on Lake Mendota.
 Median: $400K–$700K (condo-heavy).

 Marquette / Williamson (Wil-Mar)